 - Swim suit, if you’re going somewhere with a pool or ocean

 Toiletries (reminder: the 3.4 oz/100 ml in a quart sized bag rule)

 - Body wash (I suggest bar soap so it doesn’t take up precious room in your quart sized Ziploc bag)

-- Lotion (I use a light lotion spray so it easily works well in a small spray bottle)
+- Lotion (I use a light spray so it easily works well in a small spray bottle)

 - Travel pack of tissue